-- (2) Examination-in-chief - 159.
-Professor Ayotte gave live oral evidence at the hearing, further challenging Prof. Graham's findings.
-She was asked what physiological benefits steroids might have on athletes and specifically, for instance, high jumpers.
-Prof. Ayotte said that there are many reasons why any athlete might use anabolic steroids: to speed up recovery after injury, to help an athlete train for a longer period of time, to increase stamina, to give more energy, or to compensate after competition or heavy exercise for hormonal re-equilibration. - (3) Cross-examination - 160.
-In cross-examination by counsel for the Athlete, Prof. Ayotte described her background and experience, stating that she was part of the scientific expert team working with Prof. McLaren.
-When asked whether the samples in the Washout Schedules were actually tested, Prof. Ayotte said: "for some of these, the official samples, of course we know that these were tested because the results were entered in ADAMS and they exist somewhere, but ... the unofficial testing, under the table, no, no one saw these ...". - 161.
-Prof. Ayotte was asked whether the entries in the Washout Schedules are sufficient or reliable enough to refer to a certain level or concentration.
+162. In cross-examination by counsel for the Athlete, Prof. Ayotte described her background and experience, stating that she was part of the scientific expert team working with Prof. McLaren.
+When asked whether the samples in the Washout Schedules were actually tested, Prof. Ayotte said: "for some of these, the official samples, of course we know that these were tested because the results were entered in ADAMS and they exist somewhere, but ... the unofficial testing, under the table, no, no one saw these ...".

+- 163. Prof. Ayotte was asked whether the entries in the Washout Schedules are sufficient or reliable enough to refer to a certain level or concentration.
 She stated that the substances in question were "non-threshold" such that confirmation is based only on identification, irrespective of the level or concentration; these are "abundance or peak heights".
 She added that: "when the numbers are bigger, the amount must have been bigger, but what the amount is, this we don't know".
 Prof. Ayotte said that this method would be fit for the purpose of detecting prohibited substances that would be reported as an adverse analytical finding.
-She agreed with counsel that, on the basis of the imprecise approximation in the Washout Schedules, it would not be possible to make a precise predication on the time that would be needed for a complete washout.

-162. In relation to Prof. Graham's evidence, Prof. Ayotte stated:
+She agreed with counsel that, on the basis of the imprecise approximation in the Washout Schedules, it would not be possible to make a precise predication on the time that would be needed for a complete washout. - 164.
+In relation to Prof. Graham's evidence, Prof. Ayotte stated:

-'Prof. Graham was relying on a wrongful manner to these abundance and levels by assuming we were starting at time zero.
+"Prof. Graham was relying on a wrongful manner to these abundance and levels by assuming we were starting at time zero.
 Also because he was saying that this was 'impossible', that this could be 'scientifically impossible', so my answer to this was 'hold the phone', what we have here is only an estimation of an abundance of a peak, we don't know what is the specific gravity ... we don't know if it is 1,000 in a 1.01 urine sample, or 2,000,000 in 1.033.
 So this is one thing that we don't know.
 Therefore we cannot say that this is not decreasing with the expected decreasing rate".

-- 163. In relation to EDP0019 in which it is stated that the Athlete's sample 2729632 contained "oralturinabol 6000", Prof. Ayotte said that it would "always" be a low abundance "except when it is recently taken".
+- 165. In relation to EDP0019 in which it is stated that an athlete's sample (not the Appellant) contained "oral-turinabol 6000", Prof. Ayotte said that it would "always" be a low abundance "except when it is recently taken".
 She agreed with counsel that whether the result had been 6,000 or 10,000, these are not precise concentrations; the same sample tested an hour later, or with a different instrument, could result a variation within that that range.
 As to what would be considered a low abundance level for oral-turinabol, Prof. Ayotte stated that it would depend on the laboratory and the technique used.
 She added: "this is just a number, it is an instrument response, the instrument gives a number and the units are not even known".
-In her opinion, the alleged finding of "oralturinabol 6000" in relation to the Athlete's sample 2729632 is "low but confirmed ...". - 164.
+In her opinion, the alleged finding of "oral-turinabol 6000" in relation to that sample is "low but confirmed ...". - 166.
 Asked how she could say that "6,000" is a "relatively low abundance" without knowing "what the peaks look like", Prof. Ayotte said: "because I know, 6,000 is a low abundance peak but it is nonetheless a good peak, a clear peak".
-She added that DHCMT, the long-term metabolite "is never formed in high concentrations and it will therefore never produce big peaks unless you are the beginning of the excretion ...". - 165.
+She added that DHCMT, the long-term metabolite "is never formed in high concentrations and it will therefore never produce big peaks unless you are the beginning of the excretion ...". - 167.
 In contrast, Prof. Ayotte said that for methasterone: